RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Exam_2ndSemster_anisble_lamp/README.md

 From our vagrant file under the master section,we have some bash scripts to automate the setup

-The bash script is to create a user and to superuser group ./create_user.sh, the next is to install the lamp stack ./lamp_stack.sh
+The bash script is to automate the deployment of lamp stack , while the other script is for the configuration of an apache webserver with the laravel code for the website to be cloned from github and served through apache

 # C. Use Ansible to deploy script on Slave node